-- instructions on how to complete the module, what resources you will need, how you will be assessed, and a checklist: - video lectures to help orient the module, assigned reading and other resources to give in-depth knowledge about the topics; - an activity or discussion to apply your learning, build geographic skills, or collaboratively create meaning from course materials; - a module quiz to test your understanding of the materials; - for regional modules there will be map knowledge quizzes
+• instructions on how to complete the module, what resources you will need, how you will be assessed, and a checklist;

+• video lectures to help orient the module, assigned reading and other resources to give in-depth knowledge about the topics;

+• an activity or discussion to apply your learning, build geographic skills, or collaboratively create meaning from course materials;

+• a module quiz to test your understanding of the materials;

+• for regional modules there will be map knowledge quizzes

-In addition to the weekly modules, there will also be 1 current event assignment and 2 projects due at various times throughout the semester.
-The instructions of the three assignments will be given through Carmen.
+In addition to the weekly modules, there will also be 1 current event project due on July 20th 2016.
+The instructions of the current event project will be given through Carmen.
 See course schedule and Carmen calendar for associated due dates.
 All of these activities are described in greater detail below.

-• Weekly activities or discussion: (20% of final grade; 1.4% each)
+• Weekly discussion: (20% of final grade)

-Each module will include associated activities.
-Activities include discussion, virtual fieldwork, and surveys that are intended to help you understand geographic themes/concepts introduced in class, readings, and films.
+Each module will include associated discussions that are intended to help you understand geographic themes/concepts introduced in class, readings, and films.
 Contributing to online discussion boards will help you engage with course material in a meaningful way, meet and learn from your classmates, and earn credit towards your grade.
-In order to conduct virtual fieldwork, you should familiarize yourself with Google Earth in advance.
-Activities and discussion posts are due by the end of each week, Tuesdays at 11:59 p.m. \Points for activities can't be made up after the week of the module unless a valid documentation of illness or personal / family emergency is provided.
+Discussion posts are due by the end of each week, Wednesdays at 11:59 p.m.

+\Points for weekly discussion can't be made up after the week of the module unless a valid documentation of illness or personal / family emergency is provided.

-• Module comprehension quizzes: (20% of final grade; 1.4% each)
+• Module comprehension quizzes: (35% of final grade)

 There will be quizzes at the end of each module to test your geographic understanding of world regions and key geographic concepts.
 All will test your knowledge of and ability to apply materials from lectures, readings and films.
 Each quiz will cover material from the part of the course preceding it.
 They are not cumulative, but much of the course content builds upon itself.
 The quizzes will employ many question formats (e.g. multiple-choice questions, fill-in questions, short answer questions, essay questions).
-There will also be self-check practice quizzes available to check your own understanding.
-Although they are optional and answers are not provided, you are highly recommended to take the self-check quizzes before you take the actual module quiz.
+The comprehension quizzes are timed based on the number of questions and you will have to take the quizzes within the week of the module.